erwinmagielda/winshield_plus/README.md

 The CVE breakdown preserves the evidence behind each KB-level recommendation.

-## Risk Model
+## Prioritisation

-The current supervised labels are generated from a transparent policy before model training.
+WinShield+ uses a transparent scoring policy to generate supervised training labels.
+This keeps the project explainable: the scoring basis can be inspected, challenged, and adjusted instead of hiding the prioritisation logic behind an opaque model.

 ```text
 risk_score = cvss_score